999Marv/marcy-js-video-game-lab/README.md

 ## Required User Stories
 1. As a user, I can move my square left, right, up, and down using the arrow keys on the keyboard.
 The square can never move outside the black box.
 When it collides with one of the four walls, it cannot continue to move in that direction.
 2. As a user, I can click on my square and it will change it to a random color.
+2. As a user, I can create white square opponents that will dissapear when my square collides with it

 ## Directions